Travel Guide: Tokyo, Japan

 Conrad Tokyo Hotel starts at 438 USD per night.
 Here.

 Unfortunately, seven days is not nearly enough time to explore and see all that Tokyo has to offer.
 I’ve only just scratched the surface.
-There are beaches I would love to visit , castles I would like to see, hot springs to relax and be enjoyed, sumo and kabuki to watch, more alleys to get lost in and so many more things to experience.
+There are beaches I would love to visit , castles I would like to see, hot springs to relax and be enjoyed, sumo and kabuki to watch, alleys to get lost in and more.
 But, for my first time in Tokyo I feel like I was able to see and do a lot.
-I am so grateful for the opportunity to visit and I have a strong feeling this will not be my first and last time here.
-I look forward to coming back very soon.